Div16s/NOTE_TAKING_APP/README.md

 Welcome to the Note Taking App, a full-stack MERN (MongoDB, Express.js, React.js, Node.js) application designed to help you organize and manage your notes seamlessly.
 This project incorporates Bootstrap CSS for styling, providing a clean and responsive user interface.
 Utilizing React Redux for state management and JWT tokens for user authentication & session management, the Note-Taking App offers a secure and feature-rich note-taking experience.

+## Deployment

+The Note Taking App is deployed and accessible online.
+You can visit the live application by following this [link](https://notesphere-flame.vercel.app/).

 ## Features

 ### 1. User Authentication